 Bupa Opens £6M Academy to Train UK Healthcare Staff

-Staines, Surrey, August 2025 – The UK is facing a serious healthcare staffing crisis, with reports warning that the NHS could be short of 360,000 workers by 2036 (BBC News).
-To help close this gap, Bupa has launched a new £6 million clinical academy in Staines, Surrey.
+Staines, Surrey, August 2025 - The UK is facing a mounting healthcare staffing crisis, with the NHS projected to be short of 360,000 workers by 2036 (BBC News).
+In response, Bupa has launched a new £6 million clinical academy in Staines, Surrey, aimed at boosting workforce capacity and strengthening frontline care.

-The academy will train 1,000 healthcare professionals in 2025 and aims to expand to 10,000 people a year by 2027.
-It will focus on dental nurses, care workers, and frontline clinical staff, supporting not just Bupa’s network but also the wider NHS and charity partners.
+The academy will train 1,000 healthcare professionals in 2025, with plans to expand training capacity to 10,000 annually by 2027.
+The focus will be on developing dental nurses, care workers, and frontline clinical staff, supporting not only Bupa’s network but also the wider NHS and partner charities.

 High-Tech Training for Modern Care